 ● October 1st to November 30th

 If you take a test and don’t pass it, you cannot retake the test during the same two-month window.
-You can, however, take all four tests during the same window, but the amount of study required for each section makes that difficult to accomplish.
+However, you can take all four tests during the same window.
+Unfortunately, the amount of study required for each section makes this difficult to accomplish.

 If you have any special accommodations, check with your Prometric test center to ensure that they can meet your requirements.
-You can also cancel and reschedule tests through the website.
+Additionally, you can cancel and reschedule tests through the website.

 Plan for the Long Haul

 Work with a college advisor to take the coursework you need to become a CPA and apply through a State Board of Accountancy.
-Passing the CPA exam requires hundreds of hours of study, and you should plan your time by figuring out how much time you can study each week.
+Passing the CPA exam requires hundreds of hours of study; therefore, you should plan your time by figuring out how much time you can study each week.
 Use these tips to pass the exam and earn your CPA credential.